nilearn/nilearn/doc/manipulating_visualizing/manipulating_images.rst

 |

+An explanations and further resources about the dataset at hand can be retrieved as follows:

+    >>> print haxby_dataset['description']

 For a list of all the data fetching functions in nilearn, see :ref:`datasets_ref`.

 The data are downloaded only once and stored locally, in one of the